Arriva Kent Thameside: Fastrack

-As well as the corporate and Sapphire liveries, the buses used on the Fastrack routes A and B have their own specialist livery.
+As well as the corporate and Sapphire liveries, the buses used on the Fastrack routes A and B had their own specialist livery.

-The buses use a purple base livery with a light and dark blue shimmer effect towards the rear with the Fastrack logo on the front, sides and rear of the bus.
+The buses used a purple base livery with a light and dark blue shimmer effect towards the rear with the Fastrack logo on the front, sides and rear of the bus.

 The Fastrack services replaced route 100.
 The buses on this route used the specialist Bluewater livery in March 1999.
 This was allover blue, with a water shimmer effect.
 The service using this livery were replaced by Fastrack on 26 March 2006.
+On 10 November 2024, Go-Ahead London took over the Fastrack routes which will introduce electric buses by April 2025.